ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 ## Requirements

-You've completed [Run an Avalanche Node](../build/run-avalanche-node-manually.md) and are familiar with [Avalanche's architecture](../../overview/getting-started/avalanche-platform.md).In this tutorial, we use [AvalancheJS](../../apis/avalanchejs/README.md) and [Avalanche’s Postman collection](https://github.com/ava-labs/avalanche-postman-collection) to help us make API calls.
+You've completed [Run an Avalanche Node](../build/run-avalanche-node-manually.md) and are familiar with [Avalanche's architecture](../../overview/getting-started/avalanche-platform.md).
+In this tutorial, we use [AvalancheJS](../../apis/avalanchejs/README.md) and [Avalanche’s Postman collection](https://github.com/ava-labs/avalanche-postman-collection) to help us make API calls.

 In order to ensure your node is well-connected, make sure that your node can receive and send TCP traffic on the staking port (`9651` by default) and that you started your node with config flag `--public-ip=[YOUR NODE'S PUBLIC IP HERE]`.
 Failing to do either of these may jeopardize your staking reward.